Maths – Entry 3 Functional Skills

-Main courses start in September, February or April.
-To gain a place on a course, you must book an initial assessment by phoning the BAES Info Line (0121 303 4318) or one of the BAES centres.
-Functional Skills initial assessments are carried out either remotely online, or by a face-to-face assessment at a centre.
+Main courses start in September or February.
+To gain a place on a course, you must book an initial assessment by phoning the BAES Info Line (0121 303 4318) or via one of the BAES centres.
+Functional Skills initial assessments are carried out by face to face assessment at a centre.
 Depending on the results of the assessment, you may be advised to join a different level or course.

 It is important you attend all required sessions and make time to work at home every week, in order to prepare, practise and consolidate your learning.
 The Service has an on-line subscription to MyMaths, and you can access videos, quizzes and other activities on our BAES Moodle site.

 Your progress and attendance will be monitored throughout the course.
 After the first progress check, you and your teacher will determine if you can cope with the level and amount of work required, and if you have demonstrated good attendance and punctuality, in order to continue with the course.
 It may be that a more suitable course is recommended.

 There will be one formal paper-based exam, which will be taken towards the end of the course and will be carried out at one of our BAES centres.
 The exam will consist of 2 papers: a non-calculator and a calculator paper.